Skip to main content

 On this page

-If you import goods into Canada, CARM has fundamentally changed how you interact with the Canada Border Services Agency.
-The biggest operational change: every importer must now post their own financial security to obtain or keep Release Prior to Payment (RPP) privileges — the mechanism that lets goods clear the border before duties are paid.
-Importing without RPP is technically still possible, but it means paying all duties and taxes upfront before CBSA releases your shipment, which is operationally unworkable for most commercial importers.
+If you import goods into Canada, CARM has fundamentally changed how you interact with the CBSA.
+The biggest operational change for importers that want Release Prior to Payment (RPP) is that they must now post their own financial security rather than rely on a customs broker’s RPP security.
+Importing without RPP is still possible, but it means paying duties and taxes before release.

 This guide explains exactly what financial security is under CARM, compares your two options — surety bond and cash deposit — and walks you through the steps to get compliant.